The scaling limit of the interface of the continuous-space symbiotic branching model: Properties of limit points

-Of course, Lemma \ref{lemma:sep} holds in particular also for limit points in the stronger Skorokhod topology.
-In that case, together with absolute continuity of the limiting measures from Proposition \ref{prop:AC} it implies the separation of types in the intuitive sense \eqref{singularity1}, i.e. the mutual singularity of the limiting measures $(\mu_t,\nu_t)$ for fixed $t>0$:
+Of course, Lemma~\ref{lemma:sep} holds in particular also for limit points in the stronger Skorokhod topology.
+In this case, together with absolute continuity of the limiting measures from Proposition~\ref{prop:AC}, it implies the separation of types in the intuitive sense \eqref{singularity1}, that is, the mutual singularity of the limiting measures $(\mu_t,\nu_t)$ for fixed $t>0$:

-\begin{corollary}[Separation of types] Let $\rho<0$ and $( u_0, v_0)\in(\calB^+_\rap)^2$ (resp.\ $( u_0, v_0)\in(\calB^+_\tem)^2$).
-If $(\mu_t,\nu_t)_{t\ge0}\in\calC_{[0,\infty)}(\calM_{\rap}^2)$ (resp.\ $\calC_{[0,\infty)}(\calM_{\tem}^2)$) is a limit point with respect to the Skorokhod topology of the family \eqref{defn:measure-valued processes3}, then for each $t>0$ the measures $\mu_t$ and $\nu_t$ (which are known to be absolutely continuous by Proposition \ref{prop:AC}) are mutually singular: We have
+\begin{corollary}[(Separation of types)] Let $\rho<0$ and $( u_0, v_0)\in(\calB^+_\rap)^2$ [resp., $( u_0, v_0)\in(\calB^+_\tem)^2$].
+If $(\mu_t,\nu_t)_{t\ge0}\in\calC _{[0,\infty )}(\calM_{\rap}^2)$ [resp., $\calC_{[0,\infty)}(\calM_{\tem}^2)$] is a limit point with respect to the Skorokhod topology of the family \eqref {defn:measure-valued processes3}, then for each $t>0$ the measures $\mu_t$ and $\nu_t$ (which are known to be absolutely continuous by Proposition~\ref{prop:AC}) are mutually singular: We have

 and thus also